semanticClimate/p/en/events/student_internship.md

 The Internship program has been designed for high school students to explore various technology used to understand climate knowledge and AI over climate literature.

-This is a 6-Week rolling online internship program where the students can join internship throughout the year.
+This is a 6-Week online internship program where the students can join internship throughout the year.

 ### Program Highlights